mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-setup-a-1-1-channel.md

 description: 50% complete.
 ---

-# How to setup a 1-1 channel
+# How to set up a 1-1 channel

 ## Getting Started